abhivickyvyas/gemini-fact-checker/readme/blog-post.md

 ---

+## 1. System Design

+To ensure the application was robust and scalable, I approached the development with a formal design process.

-## 1. High-Level Architecture
+### High-Level Architecture (HLD)
 Veritas AI follows a clean **Client-Server** model, but with a twist: it utilizes a "Serverless" approach where the client communicates directly with the AI provider.
+You can view the full [High-Level Design document here](./HLD.md).

 By leveraging the `@google/genai` SDK directly in the browser, we eliminate the need for a complex middle-tier for this specific use case, reducing latency and infrastructure complexity.

-Here is the high-level component hierarchy, showing how the User, the React App, and Google's services interact:
+Here is the high-level component hierarchy:

 ```mermaid
 graph TD